 Cedarholm Alumni Scholarship

-This scholarship has been established by friends and family in loving memory of Dr. and Mrs. B. Myron Cedarholm, who were used of God in the founding of Maranatha Baptist Bible College in the fall of 1968.
+This scholarship has been established by friends and family in loving memory of Dr. and Mrs. B. Myron Cedarholm, who were used of God in the founding of Maranatha in the fall of 1968.
 Current students who are children of alumni and have a major in the Bible and Church Ministries Department, Music Department, or Teacher Education Department may apply for this scholarship.
 Apply between Jan.
 1 and March 1.

 Christina Hargrove Memorial Scholarship